 So, no doubt you’ve heard of both of these treatments.
 They’re both injectable treatments used in areas of the face, with alternative uses for areas of the body consistently being researched and discovered.
 However, how much do you really know about one or the other, and how different they truly are?
 They’re made from completely different substances and act very differently within the treatment.
-What’s the difference between dermal fillers and Botox?
+What’s the difference between dermal fillers and anti-wrinkle treatment?

 What they’re made of

 Both dermal fillers and anti-wrinkle treatment are made of very different materials for different uses within the face and skin.
 Dermal fillers are an injectable gel-like substance that contain hyaluronic acid, for example, a naturally occurring sugar in the skin. anti-wrinkle treatment, on the other hand, is a medically regulated toxin that comes in liquid form.
 This is where the first of their differences lie, in that they’re completely different substances, but they don’t just begin and end here…

 These two injectable treatments differ greatly in their intended uses and how they work.
 Dermal fillers are used to create volume, contour, and structure in areas of the face.
 They add to the treatment area in order to produce an immediately visible result.
 They can treat facial folds where the skin has become thin and folded against itself, but not wrinkles present when the skin is in action or expression.
 No, this is a job for anti-wrinkle treatment.
 While dermal fillers add to the treatment area for immediately noticeable enhancement, anti-wrinkle treatment works within the muscles beneath this tissue.
 It helps to inhibit their animation, meaning that particularly prevalent frown lines and crow’s feet can be treated with less movement, and therefore less creased.
 Dermal fillers are for soft tissue enhancement, and anti-wrinkle treatment is primarily for relaxing overactive muscles to reduce wrinkles.